swaminathanj/DSA/MinHeap.md

 }
 ```

-## 2. Add methods to get parent, left child and right children
+## 2. Add methods to get parent, left child and right child

 Implement methods to compute the indices of parent, left child and right child, given an index i.
 With 0-based indexing,
   - parent of node at index i is located at index (i-1)/2.